gioa/DesignSystem/Pages/Components/buttongroup.md

 # Button Group

-Use a button group as a way to select an option (todo: add javascript to select another option).

 | Class | Example |
 | -- | -- |
 | button group |<div class="db"><div class="btn-group"><button class="btn">All</button><button class="btn">Created by me</button><button class="btn selected">Accessible by me</button></div>|

+//todo: add javascript to select another option

 **When to use**

+* Use a button group as a way to select an option
 * Select less than 6 options \(Use **Form/Select** for equal or greater than 6 options\)

 **Interaction**